-The sisters Lucy and Florence Ebanks, who I met separately, were both a font of knowledge regarding their family background.
+The sisters Lucy and Florence Ebanks, who I met separately, were enormous fonts of knowledge regarding their family background.
 They both fired off surnames of family members – apart from their direct ‘Ebanks’ branch, there were ‘Brock’, ‘Downs’, ‘Hart’, Terry’ and ‘Pouchie’ branches – explaining the complex relationships at a speed that I could barely keep up with.
 Most of Lucy and Florence’s family members originated in Grand Cayman (with the Ebanks side of their family coming from the island’s North Side) but there were also direct family ties with San Andrés and Honduras.

 When people I met heard that I was interested in turtle catching, I was always told to visit Lucy and Florence.
 Their father used to catch turtles and Florence followed in his footsteps, a unique accomplishment for a Corn Island woman.
 “She can sure handle a boat”, people often told me with a mix of amusement and admiration.

 “My mother and father had ten children, I’m the oldest daughter.
 My father was born here, but his three older sister and brother was born in Caymans.
 I think Papa was the first to be born here in Nicaragua in 1902.
 They must have arrived here in the end of the 1800s.